LAB Records: History

-2005–08: Founding
+2005–2008: Founding

-Mark Orr originally conceptualized the label in 2005, and began working in the music industry as a music promoter under the title 'Life’s A Beach' in his hometown of Blackpool.
-LAB Promotions put on a number of shows in the Blackpool area during 2006–08 – featuring the likes of Kill The Arcade, Out of Sight, Tellison, Encyclopedia, My First Tooth – and many bands who later became the first artists on the LAB Records roster: MiMi Soya, The Honeymoon Suite and Lost on Campus.
+LAB Promotions put on a number of shows in the Blackpool area during 2006 to 2008 – featuring the likes of Kill The Arcade, Out of Sight, Tellison, Encyclopedia, My First Tooth – and many bands who later became the first artists on the LAB Records roster: MiMi Soya, The Honeymoon Suite and Lost on Campus.

 Having moved to University in Manchester, Orr teamed up with McVittie to release their first record in July 2007, a six-track CD by Stamford singer-songwriter Rob Lynch, aka Lost on Campus.
 Soon, the label became number one priority and made their first major breakthrough with the signing of Brighton’s MiMi Soya in March 2008.
 The female-fronted band released their debut EP The Four Penny Knee Trembler in June 2008 and it has sold more than 5,000 units to date.

-2009-11: Expansion
+2009–2011: Expansion

 In May 2009, the label went full-time in a new office, and launched their sister clothing line, LAB Apparel.

 In the meantime, the label signed a second artist coming out of Brighton, UK – four-piece pop-rock band The Auteur.
 The band released a single and an EP through the label before playing a number of high-profile festivals in Summer 2009 – Download Festival, T In The Park Festival and Underage Festival.

 In July 2009 the label released their highest-selling store release to date, It Hates You by North Carolina rock band He Is Legend.
 The record was co-released with American label Tragic Hero Records.
 Also in August, The Morning Of signed a 50–50 worldwide deal with LAB/Tragic Hero.

 In November 2009, Pegasus Bridge's "Yoko" single secured the label's first prime time Radio 1 airtime when Huw Stephens premiered the track.
 The band went on to enjoy airplay from the likes of Zane Lowe and Vernon Kaye, as well as playing Radio 1's Big Weekend in Bangor, Wales in May 2010.
 Episode 3 of the label's LABtv series relates to One Big Weekend.

 At the end of 2009 the label secured its first investment, though it remains entirely independent.
 The label also doubled its 2008 sales in 2009.